NEW: Migrant on a ship says smugglers charged money to come out to breathe, U.N. official says

-Those who died in Austria -- most likely fleeing war-ravaged Syria
+Those who died in Austria were likely fleeing war-ravaged Syria

 Sixty of the 71 victims were men.
 Eight women died, as did three children, ages 2, 3 and 8.